logo for my-island-penang.com

 Five aunts or sister from the father side will bath her with specially prepared water.
 Dried turmeric powder, seven types of flowers and 3 limes, will be added to this special bath.

-Generally, she sits in the bathroom on a stool for this bathing ritual.
+Generally in Malaysian puberty ceremony, she sits in the bathroom on a stool for this bathing ritual.
 The five aunts will take turns to pour this turmeric and flower bath over her head till she is wet through.
-The most privileged person is Aunty Kamachi, her Patti being the father's aunt, followed by Chandra's sister then blood cousins.
-After the Turmeric Bath, Uvaraani will be escorted to the room to dress for the Malaysian Puberty Ceremony.
-The honoree has to be dressed up with silk saree and shining jewellery.

 Ritual seat for the Malaysian Puberty Ceremony